ackermannQ/kodereview/content/blog/hookguard/index.md

 npm install hookguard
 ```

+> 🧪 HookGuard has already been downloaded **900+ times** on npm in just a few days — even before any public launch.

 And the VS Code extension is live: [vscode-hookguard](https://marketplace.visualstudio.com/items?itemName=ackermannQ.vscode-hookguard)

 It’s built to help real developers write safer, more maintainable hook logic - without slowing you down.